 Source code: Lib/xml/etree/ElementTree.py The Element type is a flexible container object, designed to store hierarchical data structures in memory.
 The type can be described as a cross between a list and a dictionary.
 Each element has a number of properties associated with it: a tag which is a string identifying what kind of data this element represents (the element type, in other words).a number of attributes, stored in a Python dictionary.a text string.an optional tail string.a number of child elements, stored in a Python sequence To create an element instance, use the Element constructor or the SubElement() factory function.

 The ElementTree class can be used to wrap an element structure, and convert it from and to XML.
 Python-xmltv - A Python Module for Reading and Writing XMLTV Files.
 Introduction python-xmltv is a Python module that provides access to XMLTV data.

 XMLTV is an XML format for storing TV listings.
-More information on XMLTV can be found at Requirements python-xmltv has no requirements on Python 2.5 and up.
+More information on XMLTV can be found at Requirements.

 VIrtualEnv.
 Help install.
 Binarydud/pyres.
 Delicious Python API @ Michael G. Noll.
 One of my research tasks required me to retrieve various information from Delicious.com, a well-known social bookmarking service.